superneo41/BCNF-Decomposition/README.md

 # Author
 Master Yi

 # Log
 All APIs are implemented in 4 classes(relation, realist, fd, fdList).

 The core BCNF-Decomposition algorithm is written in fdlist class.

-run main to read in data and get output.
+Run main to read in data and get output.
 There are test driver in each class to test the APIs

 # APIs (NOT REALLY)
 1. Relation class: A relation is a set of attributes